posted by Guest blogger - Turner Barr | 0 Comments

 Volunteers for peace

-Yes.
-The legendary WWOOF (World Wide Opportunities on Organic Farms) experience, ranging from picking grapes in beautiful New Zealand to shoveling all kinds of horrible things in a country you've never heard of, this organization is the go-to for those Birkenstock-clad folk who wish to get down and dirty on their vacations – in the actual ground that is – what were you thinking?
+Yes, the legendary World Wide Opportunities on Organic Farms experience, ranging from picking grapes in beautiful New Zealand to shovelling all kinds of horrible things in a country you've never heard of.
+This organization is the go-to for those Birkenstock-clad folk who wish to get down and dirty on their vacations – in the actual ground that is – what were you thinking?
 Mind – focus – proceed.

-Any who, Greece has some great WWOOFing gigs, comprising more of the picking olives and grapes for wine and less of the shoveling animal dung varieties.
+Anywho, Greece has some great WWOOFing gigs, comprising more of the picking olives and grapes for wine and less of the shifting animal dung variety.
 If being in the fields is your thing then definitely check out some of the summer jobs opportunities WWOOF is throwing up.